Bundle 3+ College Prep products for 20% off

 AP Macroeconomics Course Units

-Resource scarcity, the need for trading, supply and demand, and market equilibrium.
+Resource scarcity, trade, supply and demand, and market equilibrium.

 Flow of money in the market, GDP, unemployment, inflation, and business cycles.

-How production choices, economic fluctuations, and government policies affect a country's economic aspects like income and inflation.
+How production choices, economic fluctuations, and government policies affect a country's economic indicators, such as income and inflation.

 Currency, banks, and their role in implementing a country's monetary policies.